lkrych/dodomain/README.md

   The purpose of Dodomain is to be a web service that tracks website domains and accompanying descriptions.
 It is supposed to scale well, and be able to support many hundreds of thousands of users.

-  In this section, I'd like to give a quick overview of the strategies I used to make Dodomain a successful webservice.
+  In this section, I'd like to give a quick overview of the strategies I used to make Dodomain a fit these criteria.

-  1. **Pagination**:  One of the most common problems with scaling web services is too much load on a database.
+  1. **Pagination**:  One of the most common problems that developers run into when scaling web services is too much load on a database.
 Pagination is one technique that you can use to ensure that your database is always dealing with a limited load.
-In the Dodomain case, the backend will only serve 50 records at a time.
+The Dodomain backend will only serve 50 records at a time.
 This number is arbitrary, and can easily be changed by editing some constants in the frontend and backend.

   2. **Testing Infrastructure**: One of the qualities that I wanted to highlight about my engineering skillset is my ability to set up a robust testing infrastructure for both the frontend and the backend.
-Testing is extremely important for maintaining usable systems because it provides documentation, and ensures that the introduction of new features does not disrupt the functioning of old features.
+Testing is extremely important for maintaining systems because it provides documentation, and ensures that the introduction of new features does not disrupt the function of old features.

   3. **Documentation**: Testing provides documentation about the nitty gritty aspects of how a system should work, but it is also essential to provide more robust documentation for future developers that are going to contribute to a project.
-While I would not consider this README to be complete, I would say that it provides a good lay of the land.

 ## DB Setup